yoomoney/yoomoney-sdk-java/README.md

 ### Performing Request

-To perform request from `com.yandex.money.api.methods` package you will need to use `ApiClient`.
+To perform request from `com.yoo.money.api.methods` package you will need to use `ApiClient`.
 For your convenience there is default implementation of the `ApiClient` called  `DefaultApiClient`.
 It is suitable for most cases.
 So the very first thing you need to do, is to create `ApiClient`.